13 Awesome Things To Do In Bristol, UK As Told By A Resident

 The water at Lido is always inviting! // Photo: Laura O.

-Originally opened in 1850, this historic Lido was once closed down and set for demolition before the Bristol Glass Boat company purchased the Grade II listed building and turned it into what is today.
+Originally opened in 1850, this historic Lido was once closed down and set for demolition before the Bristol Glass Boat Company purchased the Grade II listed building and turned it into what is today.

 Additionally, you can book into the spa for treatments or the restaurant for meals or drinks at any given time without a membership.

 It’s the perfect place to relax and let your worries float away.
-You can plan your visit to Lido here.

 North Street

-While the festival is currently taking a break, the artwork from previous years can still be seen throughout this neighbourhood, and when it is on (during the month of July) it’s a scene like no other.
+The artwork from previous years can still be seen throughout this neighbourhood, and when it is on (during the month of July) it’s a scene like no other.

 Secondly, the food and drink scene here is fantastic.
 Local indie cafes like Albatross and North Street Standard will curb anyone’s need for caffeine and keep the hunger away.